 Friction logs can provide an excellent basis to discover key opportunities to increase engagement and conversion.

-Identify key growth funnels or loops (e.g. activation, payment, referral, upsell, etc.) and then create friction logs for these flows.
+Identify key growth funnels or loops (e.g. activation, payment, referral, upsell, etc.) and then create friction logs for signup flow, checkout, and other flows.
 As you identify points of high friction you can look to resolve them either through improved UX or through in-product nudges.